newhoteng/spa-booking-backend/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank [Microverse](https://bit.ly/MicroverseTN).
+We would like to thank [Microverse](https://bit.ly/MicroverseTN).

-This Project design is adobted based on the Original design idea by [Gregoire Vella on Behance](https://www.behance.net/gregoirevella)
+This Project design is adobted based on the Original design idea by [Murat Korkmaz on Behance](https://www.behance.net/gallery/26425031/Vespa-Responsive-Redesign)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>